gamorales/challenge/README.md

 ```

 ## Commands
-The application runs like a command-line interface, these are the commands that allows work with the loaded IPs
+The application runs like a command-line interface, these are the allowed commands that works with the loaded IPs

 * load &lt;file&gt;: Load file into memory.